Wiki · Person · Last reviewed July 1, 2026

 The book matters because it presents AI as the study of agents that perceive, reason, decide, learn, communicate, and act.
 That frame shaped how generations of engineers and researchers learned to think about AI systems: not as isolated prediction engines, but as goal-directed systems operating in environments.

 That educational legacy gives Russell's later safety work unusual weight.
 His warnings do not come from outside the discipline.
 They come from one of the people who helped formalize the discipline's central engineering vocabulary.
+At the same time, textbook influence is not a substitute for evidence: each later governance or safety claim still needs its own source, scope, and argument.

 Human-Compatible AI

-Russell founded the Center for Human-Compatible Artificial Intelligence at UC Berkeley.
+Russell was announced as the leader of the Center for Human-Compatible Artificial Intelligence when UC Berkeley launched it in 2016.
 CHAI states its mission as reorienting AI research toward provably beneficial systems.
 The key phrase is not merely "safe AI" but "human-compatible AI": systems whose behavior remains beneficial because they are designed around the fact that human objectives are uncertain, contextual, and difficult to specify completely.

 Control and Objectives